evert/evert.github.com/_posts/2015/2015-04-01-an-xml-library-you-may-not-hate.md

 parsers/writers, but the biggest feature is that it allows you to intuitively map XML to PHP objects and vice-versa.

+This gives this XML library a distinct advantage.
+It's very easy to get started, but its design pattern still works for more complex XML application.

+The one caveat is that reading and writing are single-pass by design.
+Unlike the DOM, you can't load in a document, make a small modification and save it again.

 Writing XML in a nutshell
 -------------------------